DATES FOR 2023

-An early spring (1st Sunday in February) and a late summer class (1st Sunday in August) are provided at the Angeles Shooting Ranges Hunter Education classroom (across the street just north-west of the store, assuming there are enough students to warrant a class.
+Class is held at the Angeles Shooting Ranges – Classroom (located on the Silhouette Club Range), assuming there are enough students to warrant a class.
 The outdoor portion takes place in nearby open space within walking distance of the classroom.

 There is a California test (50 questions) at the completion of the Field Day – a score of 80% is required for passing (2 points per question) and results are sent to the California Department of Fish and Game/Hunter Education division.
 The IBEP card you receive upon completion is good for life and is accepted in all 50 states and 17 foreign countries, anywhere mandatory Bowhunter Education is required.

-To register for the IBEP class at the Angeles Shooting Range you fill out the form on this page which will contact Curtis Hermann at email@example.com.
-Or feel free to call him at (805) 986-3195.
+To register for the IBEP class at the Angeles Shooting Range you fill out the registration form which will contact Mariano Garde at email@example.com.
+Or feel free to call or text at (805) 795-6916.
 You will be asked for your…

 Date of Birth